SreepriyaV/react-interview/readme.md

 - `componentDidMount` - here you want to do all the setup you couldn’t do without a DOM, and start getting all the data you need.
 Also if you want to set up eventListeners etc. this lifecycle hook is a good place to do that.
 - `componentWillReceiveProps` - this lifecyclye acts on particular prop changes to trigger state transitions.
 - `shouldComponentUpdate` - if you’re worried about wasted renders `shouldComponentUpdate` is a great place to improve performance as it allows you to prevent a rerender if component receives new `prop`. shouldComponentUpdate should always return a boolean and based on what this is will determine if the component is rerendered or not.

+ie if the components output is not going to change based on the state or prop then thr re-render could be made false; by default it is true.
+Two ways to do this: i) use React.pureComponent ii) compare this.state and nexstate, this.props and next.props
 - `componentWillUpdate` - rarely used.
 It can be used instead of `componentWillReceiveProps` on a component that also has `shouldComponentUpdate` (but no access to previous props).
 - `componentDidUpdate` - also commonly used to update the DOM in response to prop or state changes.
 - `componentWillUnmount` - here you can cancel any outgoing network requests, or remove all event listeners associated with the component.